graphql/graphql-spec/spec/Section 3 -- Type System.md

 - UnionMemberTypes | NamedType
 - = `|`?
 NamedType

-GraphQL Unions represent an object that could be one of a set of GraphQL Object types, but provides for no guaranteed fields between those types.
+GraphQL Unions represent an object that could be one of an ordered set of GraphQL Object types, but provides for no guaranteed fields between those types.
 They also differ from interfaces in that Object types declare what interfaces they implement, but are not aware of what unions contain them.

 With interfaces and objects, only those fields defined on the type can be queried directly; to query other fields on an interface, typed fragments must be